Mortgage Gift Letter Guide: Requirements + Free Template

 If down payment gift money is provided to home buyers, both the donor(s) and recipient(s) must sign a mortgage gift letter.
 Gift letters state that the money changing hands is not a loan.
 There can be no expectation of repayment.
 Every lender requires this.

-There’s a free, downloadable mortgage gift letter template toward the bottom of this article.
-It includes all the required fields for any loan program (e.g. Conventional, FHA, VA and USDA loans).
+There’s a free, downloadable mortgage gift letter sample (not to be construed as a valid legal contract - I'm not a lawyer) toward the bottom of this article.
+It includes a sample of the required fields for any loan program (e.g. Conventional, FHA, VA and USDA loans).

 While gift letters all have the same basic information in them, each loan program has different guidelines that donors and borrowers must follow.
 Here’s what’s covered in this article: